helloamandamurphy/trashare/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/helloamandamurphy/trashare.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Author
 The design concept for Trashare was created by graduate students of Indiana University's Human-Computer Interaction and Design program.
-Students include: Ries Murphy [add other student names.]
+Students include: Jinling Hu, Lance Lang, Ries Murphy, Aswati Panicker.

 Amanda Murphy was the singular developer of the Trashare web application.
 This is her first time creating a web application from scratch as part of her full stack web development studies through Flatiron School in New York.